alan-turing-institute/CROP/docs/infrastructure.md

 A schematic representation of the CROP infrastructure:
 ![](infrastructure.png)
-Image is created using draw.io, source file: `infrastructure.drawio`

 - **(1)** (*Outside action*) Sensor data is uploaded to the Azure storage account.